GMartigny/orchestra/docs/documentation.md

  - `_` - Lower by one octave
  - `^` - Raise by one octave
  - `~` - Return to the default (C4) octave

-Octaves are defined after the note as many time as you want.
+Octaves are defined after the note.

     A_ B C^^ D~

 Remember `H` we saw above ? well, `H` is the same as `A^`, `I` is the same as `B^` ...

-Much like incidentals, octaves can be change in any order and as many times as you want.
+Much like accidentals, octaves can be change in any order and as many times as you want.
 In the same way, `_` and `^` cancel each other, `A_^^_` is equal to `A`.
 However, return has a higher priority, so `A__~___` is the same as `A`.

 ## Recap

-Any note can have incidentals, a timing, a pitch and octave modifiers in that order.
+Any note can have accidentals, a timing, a pitch and octave modifiers in that order.

 ![example of #2A/3___](./example.png)

- - `#` any number of incidentals (here 1 semitone higher)
+ - `#` any number of accidentals (here 1 semitone higher)
  - `2`, `/3` the note timing (here 2/3 of a beat)
  - `A` the note pitch (here 440Hz)
  - `___` the octave modifier (here 3 octaves lower)